 Here’s a rice version of “Yellow Chicken“, a family favorite of ours since the day care years with Nahid and Saed.
 I learned many things from that dear and generous couple—how to appreciate the individual temperaments of children, how to celebrate, and how a little turmeric makes plain ingredients something special.

 adapted from the original by Asha Gomez, Food and Wine, September 2015

 - 1 yellow onion, halved and thinly sliced

 - 3 star anise points

-- 3 cloves garlic, minced and mashed with 1 teaspoon salt
+- 3 cloves garlic, minced and mashed with 1 tsp salt

-- 2 chicken breast halves, skin and bone removed, cut into 1-inch dice (about 1 lb.)
+- 2 chicken breast halves (skin and bone removed) cut into 1-inch pieces

-- In large, deep saucepan (w/lid, you'll need that later) heat the ghee over medium heat.
-Add the onion, cardamom pods, star anise points, and cook, stirring occasionally, until onion is softened and browned, about 10 minutes.
-Add the garlic-salt mash and turmeric, and cook until fragrant, 2 minutes.
+In large, deep saucepan (w/lid, you'll need that later) heat the ghee over medium heat.
+Add the onion, cardamom pods, and star anise points.
+Cook, stirring occasionally, until onion is softened and browned, about 10 minutes.
+Add the garlic-salt mash and turmeric, cook until fragrant, 2 minutes.

-- Fluff the pilaf with a fork and keep an eye out for the cardamom and star anise, pick them out and discard them.
-Garnish with golden raisins, chopped almonds, and cilantro.
+Fluff the pilaf with a fork and keep an eye out for the cardamom and star anise, pick them out and discard them.
+Spritz with fresh lemon juice.
+Garnish with golden raisins, chopped almonds, cilantro, and pass additional lemon wedges.

 - The lemon really makes this dish.
 Go ahead and serve everyone a wedge.

 - Great served with a simple sauté of summer squash, peas, chives and tarragon